cerndb/SparkPlugins/README.md

 ### Cloud filesystem storage statistics for Hadoop Compatible Filesystems
 #### [CloudFSMetrics](src/main/scala/ch/cern/CloudFSMetrics.scala)
-This Plugin provides I/O statistics for Cloud Filesystem metrics (for S3A, GS, root, oci, azure, and any other filesystem exposed as a Hadoop Compatible Filesystem).
+This Plugin provides I/O statistics for Cloud Filesystem metrics (for s3a, gs, wasbs, oci, root, and any other storage system exposed as a Hadoop Compatible Filesystem).

   - Configure with:
     - `--conf spark.plugins=ch.cern.CloudFSMetrics`
-    - `--conf spark.cernSparkPlugin.cloudFsName=<name of the filesystem>` (example: "s3a", "oci", "gs", "root", etc.)
+    - `--conf spark.cernSparkPlugin.cloudFsName=<name of the filesystem>` (example: "s3a", "gs", "wasbs", "root", "oci", etc.)
     - Optional configuration: `--conf spark.cernSparkPlugin.registerOnDriver` (default true)
     - Collects I/O metrics for Hadoop-compatible filesystems using Hadoop's GlobalStorageStatistics API.
       Note: use this with Spark built with Hadoop 3.2 (requires Hadoop client version 2.8 or higher).